Jason2Brownlee/AuthoritySite/README.md

 See my GoodReads [retirement shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=retirement) and [personal finance shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=personal-finance) for how I explored these issues.

+For more books on authority sites see my GoodReads [authority shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=authority-site).

 <!-- section -->
 ## Authority Site Advice

-If you really do want to know what I think, you can see my synthesized advice in this section.
+If you really want to know what I think, you can see my specific advice in this section.

-It contains pithy notes from synthesizing a ton of essays, books, and podcasts (all credit to them), or attempts to motivate myself to get back to work (so just get back to work already).
+It contains pithy notes from synthesizing a ton of essays, books, and podcasts (all credit to them), or attempts to motivate myself to get back to work.

 Beware of repetition, it's intentional.